Skip to main content

 Nebraska City, Nebraska · FDIC Cert #33450

-Arbor Bank is an FDIC-insured bank (Certificate #33450) with $611M in total assets and $541M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Arbor Bank, an FDIC-insured bank (Certificate #33450) with $611M in total assets and $541M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Nebraska City, Nebraska, the bank maintains a Tier 1 capital ratio of 11.67% (Well-Capitalized) and a nonperforming loan ratio of 0.31%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Arbor Bank (FDIC cert 33450) is a community bank — $611M in total assets, $541M in deposits, serving the Nebraska City, Nebraska area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.